-The 1394 link layer provides a packet deliverydatagram service with both confirmed (acknowledged) and unconfirmed packetsdatagrams.
-The confirmed datagram service is called "asynchronous" while the unconfirmed service is known as "isochronous."
-Other than the presence or absence of confirmation, the principal distinction between the two is quality of service: isochronous datagrams Two levels of service are available: "asynchronous" packets are sent on a best-effort basis while "isochronous" packets are guaranteed to be delivered with bounded latency.
+The 1394 link layer provides a packet delivery service with both confirmed (acknowledged) and unconfirmed packets.
+Two levels of service are available: "asynchronous" packets are sent on a best-effort basis while "isochronous" packets are guaranteed to be delivered with bounded latency.
 Confirmed packets are always asynchronous but unconfirmed packets may be either asynchronous or isochronous.
-Datagram payloads vary with implementations and may range from one octet up to a maximum determined by the transmission speed (at 100 Mbps, named S100, the maximum asynchronous data payload is 512 octets while at S400 it is 2048 octets).
+Data payloads vary with implementations and may range from one octet up to a maximum determined by the transmission speed (at 100 Mbps, named S100, the maximum asynchronous data payload is 512 octets while at S400 it is 2048 octets).